fssa-batch3/sandeep.prakash__web_project/README.md

 ### Seller Profile
 - There you can update your information except email:
--Then you can create your ground by filling the form you are allowed to create one ground.
+- Then you can create your ground by filling the form you are allowed to create one ground.
 - Then you can update your ground information by clicking My Ground